ogrisel/dlclass-pytorch/slides/nlp-transformers/slides.md

 ---
 # Takeaways

-- LMs can use either RNN or **Transformers** with *causal* attention in the decoder.
+- LMs initially developped with RNNs, more recently with **Transformers** with *causal* attention in the decoder.

+--
 - Architecture variants:
-  - Encoder-only: BERT and co
+  - Encoder-only: BERT (and co), useful to embed document as vectors.
-  - Decoder-only: GPT and most other recent LLMs
+  - Decoder-only: GPT and most other recent LLMs, useful for text generation.
-  - Encoder-decoder: Attention is all you need
+  - Encoder-decoder: "Attention is all you need" paper, introduced for machine translation.

+--
 - Pretraining:
-  - Masked language modeling (BERT and derivatives)
+  - **Masked** language modeling (**BERT** and derivatives)
-  - Autogressive language modeling via **Teacher Forcing** (GPT and derivatives)
+  - **Autogressive** language modeling via **Teacher Forcing** (**GPT** and derivatives)

+--
+- Today's LLMs:
-Modern LLMs: pretrained with hundreds of billions of tokens and parameters with hundreds of high-end GPUs.
+  - pretrained with hundreds of billions of tokens and parameters with hundreds of high-end GPUs.

-Further fine-tuned for chat/coding assistance/math reasoning/tool usage on
+  - fine-tuned for alignment: chat/coding assistance/math reasoning/tool usage
-supervised data and via reinforcement learning.
+    on supervised data and via reinforcement learning.